c4pt000/OSX-KVM/README.md

 * Install QEMU and other packages.

   ```
-  sudo apt-get install qemu uml-utilities virt-manager dmg2img git wget libguestfs-tools
+  sudo apt-get install qemu uml-utilities virt-manager dmg2img git wget
   ```

   This step may need to be adapted for your Linux distribution.

-* Clone this repository on your QEMU system.
+* Clone this repository again on your QEMU system.
 Files from this repository are used in the following steps.

   ```
   cd ~